-A 5-minute meditation on the question “Who Am I?” can help you look beyond your ego’s definition of you and discover what lies beneath.
+Try this self-inquiry meditation on the question “Who Am I?” that can help you look beyond your ego’s definition of you and discover what lies beneath.

 1. Settle into your body.